Pareidolia in Abstract Art: The Fascinating Phenomenon

 I’m fascinated by the hidden beauty of abstract art and learning more about the effects of pareidolia in abstract art just makes it even more interesting.

-The Answer: Did you manage to see the shapes in the above abstract paintings?
+Did you manage to see the shapes in the above abstract paintings?
 Well done if you have and if you haven’t, here they are:

 Have you had any Pareidolia experiences?
 Let me know about it in the comments section below.